Last updated on September 8th, 2020

 Watch my interview of Lydia Goodrum and Dr Sarah Maxwell, of the Norfolk and Suffolk NHS Foundation Trust.
 It's 45 minutes, so shorter than going to a conference (!)
 If you only have a few minutes, there's a short summary early on.
 And there are menu links all along the top.

-65% of youngsters in the ‘urgent’ category are starting treatment within one week.
-That’s a remarkable fast turnaround for a health service that was failing so many of our children.
+In 2016-17, when health services had hardly had any time to get themselves organised for this revolution, already 65% of youngsters in the 'urgent' category were starting treatment within one week.
+That's a remarkable fast turnaround for a health service that was failing so many of our children.
+A model for other countries?

-I give you an overview of this and other results here.
+I give you an overview of this and more recent results here.
+Basically, compliance has kept on rising so that by early 2019 we were at around 80%

 Feel free to use the chart above and the image below if it helps you campaign for improvements in your own country.